iptv-org/iptv/README.md

 ## Resources

-You can find a links to various IPTV related resources in a separate [iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv) repository.
+You can find links to various IPTV related resources in this repository [iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv).

 ## Contribution

 Please make sure to read the [Contributing Guide](.github/CONTRIBUTING.md) before making a pull request.

-If you just found an error or have any suggestions on how to organize a playlist please send an [issue](https://github.com/iptv-org/iptv/issues).
+If you find an error or have any suggestions on how to organize a playlist, please send an [issue](https://github.com/iptv-org/iptv/issues).